Laci1953/HiTech-C-compiler-enhanced/TESTS/STARTREK/readme.txt

 Thanks to Alan Cox, I had a very good starting source file, I split-it in two, modified-it a little, and... it works.

+The files st.doc, st.int, st.fat, st.log must be copied to the drive containing the STARTREK.COM file

 Enjoy!